Infected Gum Pocket: Causes & Treatment

 How Does an Infected Gum Pocket Form?

 When you don’t brush your teeth regularly, plaque and bacteria will build up on your teeth and gums.
-Dental plaque is a sticky film that forms on the teeth and is composed of bacteria, food debris, and saliva.
-If not removed by brushing or flossing, the plaque will harden into tartar, which is a yellowish-brown mineral deposit that can only be removed by a dental professional.
+Dental plaque is a sticky film of bacteria that forms on teeth surfaces.
+It is composed of bacteria, food debris, and saliva.
+If bacterial plaque is not regularly removed by brushing or flossing, it will harden into tartar.
+Tartar is a yellowish-brown mineral deposit that can only be removed by a dental professional.

-The bacteria in plaque and tartar produce acids that irritate the gums, causing periodontal disease (gum disease), which can be categorized into:
+The bacteria in plaque and tartar produce acids that irritate the gums, causing periodontal disease (gum disease), a bacterial infection of the gums.
+Stages of gum disease can be categorized into:

 Infected gum pocket starts with plaque